-To apply for financial aid, you should submit the Free Application for Federal Student Aid (FAFSA) before the February 15 priority or March 1 absolute to ensure that you meet the deadline for state student aid funding as well as federal student aid funding.
-You can get this form from your guidance counselor or from the Financial Aid Office (e-mail), or phone 304-424-8210.
+To apply for financial aid, submit the Free Application for Federal Student Aid (FAFSA) before the March 1 deadline to ensure that you meet the deadline for any and all state student aid funding (as well as federal student aid funding) that you may qualify for.

-The FAFSA is also accessible on the web after January 1 at www.fafsa.ed.gov.
-To assure that the student’s financial aid report is forwarded to the colleges of their choice, school codes are listed on the FAFSA.
-The West Virginia University at Parkersburg school code is 003828.
+The FAFSA is accessible at the link above on January 1 of each year for the following academic year.
+To assure that your Student Aid Report (the electronic result of your FAFSA) is forwarded to the colleges of your choice, be sure to list those schools’ federal school codes on your FAFSA.
+West Virginia University at Parkersburg’s school code is 003828.

 Satisfactory Academic Progress

-If there is a change in your family’s financial situation because of death, divorce, job loss, or other special circumstances, contact the Financial Aid Office.
+If there is a change in your family’s financial situation because of death, divorce, job loss, or other special circumstances, please contact the Financial Aid Office at ude.puvwnull@dianif.